K. R. Savithri

 K. R. Savithri (born 25 July 1952) is an Indian actress in Malayalam movies.
 She is one of the prominent supporting actresses in Malayalam and Tamil movies.
-She is born at Thiruthani.
+She was born at Thiruthani.
 Her father is Ramachandra Nair and mother is from Kerala.
 Actresses K. R. Vijaya and K. R. Vatsala are her sisters.
 Her daughters Anusha and Ragasudha are also actresses.
 She currently resides at Chennai with family.